YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 For some patients, the hardest social period is not the first week.
 It is the period from about week 3 through the first few months, when the scalp looks healed enough that other people think it should look normal, but the new growth has not arrived yet.

 A careful haircut can help, but the wrong haircut can make the contrast worse.
-I usually want patients to be cautious with cutting too soon, especially in the recipient area.
-My guidance on getting a haircut after a hair transplant explains why scissors, clippers, and shaving do not all belong to the same timeline.
+Cutting too soon is especially risky in the recipient area.
+The guidance on getting a haircut after a hair transplant explains why scissors, clippers, and shaving do not all belong to the same timeline.

 Should I buzz my hair to blend the transplant better?